justscavy/SecurePassVault/README.txt

 TODO:
-adding argparse
-+store key from session, if key exists use it. (cant access dataset with new key....)
+adding argparse um whiletrue inputs zu reduzieren +store key from session, if key exists use it. (cant access dataset with new key....)
-+view passwords adding it to df (right now we only have passwords) +fix password csv file creating dont hardcode it remind me if last update is to big mayybe with pendulum
++view passwords adding it to df (right now we only have passwords) +fix password csv file creating dont hardcode it if pw update is longer than x.time force me to recreate it or auto. flowchart erstellen den key mit ausgewähltem pw erstellen. (und hashen...) key store festlegen local in registry requirements erstellen readme erstellen fix PWManagerEntry.password_maker pw_file_manager def store is gettin to big   #Arjan